justimyhxu/MainSubsidaryBNN/README.md

 ## Training

 You will need 1x 12GB GPUs to reproduce our training.
-Because it is a layer-wise training process, it means we should training  N(N is the numbers of binary conv layers ) times to get a pruned model.
+Because it is a layer-wise training process, it means we should train  N(N is the numbers of binary conv layers ) times to get a pruned model.

 1. Prepare a normal binary model